SAP/terraform-provider-btp/README.md

 ## Support, Feedback, Contributing

-❓ - If you have a *question* you can ask it here in [GitHub Discussione](https://github.com/SAP/terraform-provider-btp/discussions/) or in the [SAP Community](https://answers.sap.com/questions/ask.html).
+❓ - If you have a *question* you can ask it here in [GitHub Discussions](https://github.com/SAP/terraform-provider-btp/discussions/) or in the [SAP Community](https://answers.sap.com/questions/ask.html).

 🐞 - If you find a bug, feel free to create a [bug report](https://github.com/SAP/terraform-provider-btp/issues/new?assignees=&labels=bug&template=bug-report.yml&title=%5BBUG%5D+%3Ctitle%3E).

-💡 - If you have an idea for improvement or a feature request, please open a [feature-request](https://github.com/SAP/terraform-provider-btp/issues/new?assignees=&labels=enhancement&template=feature-request.yml&title=%5BFEATURE+REQUEST%5D+%3Ctitle%3E).
+💡 - If you have an idea for improvement or a feature request, please open a [feature request](https://github.com/SAP/terraform-provider-btp/issues/new?assignees=&labels=enhancement&template=feature-request.yml&title=%5BFEATURE+REQUEST%5D+%3Ctitle%3E).

 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).